ERYAGNIK003/DRASTI-Dataset/MMRotate/README.md

-# MMRotate Framework for DRASTI Dataset on Workstation
+# Benchmarking MMRotate Framework on DRASTI Dataset using NVIDIA GPUs

-This repository provides the complete workflow to train and test MMRotate models using the **DRASTI** dataset on a local **workstation**.
+This repository provides the complete workflow to train and test MMRotate models using the **DRASTI** dataset on **NVIDIA Quadro RTX 6000/8000 GPU**.
 It includes environment setup, dataset configuration, model training, and evaluation steps.

 ---